EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 The form, amount and timeliness of community feedback to research software can vary substantially depending on the size, maturity and targeted application range and audience.
 In addition to the dissemination of the scientific articles describing (and advertising) the software, presentations at conferences and other meetings potentially help to initiate and grow a user community.
-The community feedback stage can be facilitated by appropriate communication channels (helpdesk, issue tracker, email lists, chat applications ...) or even an established means to let the community contribute to or assess the quality of the software in general.
+The community feedback stage can be facilitated by appropriate communication channels (helpdesk, issue tracker, email lists, chat applications, ...) or other established means to let the community contribute to or assess the use and quality of the software in general.

-### Continuation or Termination
+In this stage, the user stories can be changed and also new application classes can be defined.

-Feedback and reuse can either lead to new research questions initiating another full cycle, trigger smaller implementation cycles in the context of software maintenance or termination of the development/service.
+Feedback and use of research software can either lead to new research questions initiating another full development cycle, trigger smaller implementation cycles in the context of software updates/maintenance or lead to termination of the development/service and "sunsetting" the research software.

-Particularly in this stage, the user stories can be changed and also the application classes can be newly defined.
+### Archiving & Preservation

+Whether research software is going through another iteration of development/maintenance or is being sunset - it should be preserved in dedicated archival services that are separate from repositories used for development and release.
+While platforms such as GitHub or GitLab are well suited to collaborative development - they are not designed to guarantee long-term preservation.

+Archival services provide stable storage, persistent identifiers, curated metadata, and preservation policies that ensure software remains accessible and citable over time, even if development platforms, projects, or organisations change.
+Separating preservation from active development therefore supports sustainability and reproducibility, and ensures that research software continues to deliver value and scholarly impact over time.

 ## Research Software Lifecycle & Three-Tier Model